g0di/g0di.github.io/content/articles/2024-07-25-testing-azure-eventhub-in-python.md

 Title: Testing Python code integration with an Azure Eventhub
-Tags: python, azure, pytest, testing, asyncio, docker
+Tags: programming, python, how-to guide, azure, pytest, testing, asyncio, docker
 Description: Discover a way to create automated tests for your Python code integration with an Azure Eventhub using pytest, asyncio, Docker and testcontainers.

 On one of my project I needed to create a simple API allowing clients to publish some messages into an Azure EventHub.
 Because authentication is ensured by a JWT we could not rely on our clients to directly publish messages to the Eventhub (and by the way I prefer abstracting this away through a HTTP API).